SteeltoeOSS/Documentation/api/v4/management/mappings.md

 # Route Mappings

-You can use the Steeltoe Route Mappings endpoint to return the MVC and Web API routes and route templates that are used by the application.
+You can use the Steeltoe Route Mappings actuator to retrieve the HTTP endpoints in your app, originating from ASP.NET Minimal APIs, API/MVC Controllers, Razor Pages and Blazor.

 ## Configure Settings